 Incident Response Plan

-Insurance is a contract to finance the cost of any pre-calculated risk.
+A contract to finance the cost of any pre-calculated risk.
 The insurance contract will pay the holder the contractual amount if a risk event occurs.

 Malicious Code (Malware)